NicolasKuske/convert_c3d/README.md

 Optionally, you can use the commandline options to change the scripts behaviour:

-* convert_c3d.py --append APPENDSTRING              Choose a string appended to the original filename which together will be the name for the converted file.
-Default is APPENDSTRING=_vicon
+* Choose a string appended to the original filename which together will be the name for the converted file.
+Default is APPENDSTRING=_vicon  <br/>  convert_c3d.py --append APPENDSTRING

-* convert_c3d.py -i C3D_FILE                  Choose a single file to be converted
+* Choose a single file to be converted  <br/>  convert_c3d.py -i C3D_FILE

-* convert_c3d.py -R -i C3D_FOLDER            Choose a folder in which all c3d files will be converted
+* Choose a folder in which all c3d files will be converted  <br/> convert_c3d.py -R -i C3D_FOLDER

-* convert_c3d.py -o WRITE_FOLDER                    Choose the folder to which the c3d files will be written
+* Choose the folder to which the c3d files will be written  <br/>  convert_c3d.py -o WRITE_FOLDER

-* convert_c3d.py -h                                 Open a helptext showing all options
+* Open a helptext showing all options  <br/>  convert_c3d.py -h

 Note that all options are optional and that, except for the default appendstring, in case you do not specify an option, you will be prompted by a window.